-If you’ve stumbled upon this post, chances are you read the caption on this Instagram post, and/or you’re a current or aspiring Entrepreneur, who wants some tips on how to realistically make a full-time income from your business/business idea.
+If you’ve stumbled upon this post, chances are you read the caption on this Instagram post, and/or you’re a current or aspiring Entrepreneur, who wants some tips on how to realistically make a profitable income from your business/side-hustle.

 So, if you’re serious about wanting to work for yourself or set the foundation for a successful business, then this post is for you.
 Operation secure the bag, let’s get it!

 STEP 1: DECIDE ON YOUR TARGET INCOME

 Before taking the leap and going into full-time business, I would highly recommend you figure out the exact amount of money your business would need to make, in order for you to make a full-time income and living out of it.

 For example: Let’s say that amount is £50,000/year

 Once you have an idea of what that figure is, go a step further and figure out what you would need to make on a monthly, weekly, and daily basis, in order to achieve your target amount.

 Here’s what this would look like using the above example of £50,000

 Weekly = £962